US Lawmaker Discloses Deal Between FG and America After Trump's Allegation

 • Trump alleged that there was a Christian genocide in Nigeria and threatened to launch a military action in the West African country in defence of Christians

-United States Congressman, Rep. Riley M. Moore, who led the American delegation to Nigeria following President Donald Trump's allegation that there was a Christian genocide in the country and threatened to launch military actions in defence of Christians.
+United States Congressman, Rep. Riley M. Moore, who led the American delegation to Nigeria following President Donald Trump's allegation that there was a Christian genocide in the country and threatened to launch military actions in defence of Christians, has shared new updates.

 Taking to social media, Congressman Moore said he and the delegation received a warm welcome in Nigeria.
 He disclosed that the Nigerian government is willing to work with the United States and disclosed that the US and Nigeria have "now established a joint task force."